|Christa Harader||Digital Content Producer||415.977.0380 x308||[email protected]|

 Daniel earned a PhD in human ecology from UC Davis for his research on strategies to improve cross-cultural communication for resource management with Hispanic farmers.
 He also holds a BA in agroecology from UC Santa Cruz and an MA in Latin American studies from Stanford University.
 Daniel has practical on-the-ground experience as a farm and land manager on rural properties in northern California and as a landscape contractor in Santa Cruz County.

-Stacey Sullivan, Policy Director
+Charles Delgado, Policy Director

 Water Deeply, “Deeply Talks: groundwater banking potential”